 Applications for the 2021 – 2022 Academic Year

 Join our team this semester!
 University Housing is seeking to fill a limited number of Village Mentor positions.

 Ready to learn more?
 Follow these simple steps:

 - Review the Village Mentor Position Description to learn about Village Mentors’’ functions and responsibilities.

-- Submit the Village Mentor Application by 8:00 a.m. on Monday, March 15.
-The application is available at ncsu.erezlife.com.
+- Submit the Village Mentor Application by 11:59 p.m. on Sunday, August 22.
+The application is available at https://ncsu.erezlife.com.

 Employment Eligibility and Qualifications

 To be eligible and qualified for the Village Mentor position, a student must meet the following requirements:

 - Credit Hours: Enrolled in at least 12 undergraduate credit hours, or 9 graduate credit hours during the Fall and Spring semesters.